 How to Use Pinterest Ads the Right Way

 That said, there definitely is a place for using Promoted Pins in your business – provided you have a budget for them.
-We stay on top of all things Pinterest, including best practices for using ads, so we can better direct our clients (who are interested in using them) to the very best information out there.

 The reality is, Promoted Pins are actually low-cost ads that keep on working for you even after you’ve stopped an ad campaign.
 This is unheard of on other platforms where when an ad campaign stops, it’s over-over.